Emperor Yuan of Han: Childhood and career as a crown prince

 In 66 BC, after there had been increasing public rumours that the Huos had murdered Empress Xu, Lady Xian finally revealed to her son and grandnephews that she had, indeed, murdered Empress Xu.
-In fear of what the emperor might do if he had actual proof, Lady Xian, her son, her grandnephews, and her sons-in-law formed a conspiracy to depose the emperor.
+In fear of what the emperor might do if he had actual proof, Lady Xian, her son, her grandnephews, and her sons-in-law formed a conspiracy to get the emperor deposed.
 The conspiracy was discovered, and the entire Huo clan was executed by Emperor Xuan.
-Empress Huo was deposed but not executed, but 12 years later she was exiled and, in response, she committed suicide.
+Empress Huo was striped of all her titles but not executed, but Emperor Xuan decided 12 years later that he wanted her to be exiled; in response, she committed suicide.

-What Empress Huo tried to do influenced Emperor Xuan in his choice of his next wife.
-At that time, he favoured his consorts Hua, Zhang and Wei, each of whom bore him children.
+What Empress Huo tried to do influenced Emperor Xuan in his choice of the next Empress.
+At the time, his favoured consorts were consort Hua, consort Zhang, and consort Wei, each of whom he had children with.
 He almost settled on Consort Zhang as his new empress.
 However, he hesitated, remembering how Empress Huo had tried to murder the crown prince.
-He therefore resolved to create an empress who was childless and kind.
-He decided on the gentle Consort Wang, and created her empress in 64 BC.
+He therefore resolved to making an empress who was childless and kind.
+He decided on the gentle Consort Wang, and made her empress in 64 BC.
 Emperor Xuan put Prince Shi in her care, and she cared for him well.

 Empress Wang would have a role in Crown Prince Shi's eventual choice of a wife.
 In the middle of the 50s BC, Consort Sima, the favourite consort of Prince Shi, died from an illness.
 Prince Shi was grief-stricken and became ill and depressed.
 Emperor Xuan was concerned, so he had Empress Wang select the most beautiful of the young ladies in waiting and had them sent to Prince Shi.
 Wang Zhengjun was one of the ladies in waiting chosen.
-She bore him his first-born son Liu Ao (劉驁, later Emperor Cheng) c.
+With her, he had his first-born son Liu Ao (劉驁, later Emperor Cheng) c.
 51 BC.
 Prince Ao became Emperor Xuan's favourite grandson and often accompanied him.